 Yes.
 Financial donations can be made online, mailed or dropped off at our on-site mailbox at The Food Bank of Waterloo Region (50 Alpine Court, Kitchener).
 For credit card donations, please complete the online form or call 519.743.5576.

 How are food/cash donations used?

-The food and funds you donate to The Food Bank allow us to fill gaps in our inventory, buy food to meet diverse dietary and cultural needs, keep our delivery vehicles on the road and support the Community Food Assistance Network – a system of 100+ community programs and agency partners throughout Waterloo Region a system of 100+ community programs and agency partners throughout Waterloo Region providing access to food and other vital supports.
+The food and funds you donate to The Food Bank allow us to fill gaps in our inventory, buy food to meet diverse dietary and cultural needs, keep our delivery vehicles on the road and support the Community Food Assistance Network, a system of 120+ community programs and agency partners throughout Waterloo region providing access to food and other vital supports.
 These community programs and agency partners include the House of Friendship, Woolwich Community Services, Cambridge Food Bank, The Working Centre – St. John’s Kitchen, and more.

 Where can I make a donation?

 Financial donations can be made online, mailed or dropped off at our on-site mailbox at The Food Bank of Waterloo Region (50 Alpine Court, Kitchener).
 For credit card donations, please complete the online form or call 519.743.5576.

 Non-perishable food donations can donated at the customer service (yellow) door at The Food Bank of Waterloo Region (50 Alpine Court, Kitchener) between 8:30 a.m. to 4:15 p.m. or drop them in the designated food bank collection bins located in many grocery stores throughout Waterloo region.

 Will I get a charitable tax receipt for my donation?

 Yes.
 Financial donations of any denomination are eligible for a tax receipt.
 Be sure to include your name, mailing address, and phone number with any donation so a tax receipt can be issued to you.